|

 Nova MultiFest

 Experience performances, demonstrations, and exhibits from the multicultural fabric that makes Nova Scotia unique.
-From July 19th to July 21st experience the diversity of Nova Scotia!
+From July 19th to July 21st experience the diversity of Nova Scotia at the Nova MultiFest!

 |